wwakabobik/wwakabobik.github.io/content/gaming_first_person_view_party_based_rpg.rst

 :summary: I love first-person view party-based RPGs.
 Here is a list of games I played and my thoughts about them and future of the genre.
 :cover: assets/images/bg/gaming.png

 While gamers are discussing and playing through `Baldur's Gate 3`_, I also want to talk about this one of the oldest and most interesting genres of computer games, about `RPG`_.
 Yes, my favourite RPG is `Baldur's Gate`_, but today is not about it, but about other games.
-Unlike RPG with isometric third-person view, I want turn to RPGs with first person view, moreover, not to modern first-person-slash-pew-pew-bethseda-style “games”, but to party-based, classic RPGs.
+Unlike RPG with isometric third-person view, I want turn to RPGs with first person view, moreover, not to modern first-person-slash-pew-pew-bethesda-style “games”, but to party-based, classic RPGs.
 Yes, good old party-based dungeon crawlers.

 .. image:: /assets/images/articles/gaming/first_person_view_party_based_rpg/cover.png
    :alt: Every game start with party creation